A musical tradition continues ...

 The Brockville Concert Band arises from a long tradition of community and military bands in Brockville.
 Civic bands provided entertainment at public venues such as community picnics and outdoor skating rinks.
 The Brockville Rifles Reserve Band entertained "on the green" in the 1930s and 40s.

 Military band members returning from WWII formed the Brockville Civic Band.
-Re-organized as the Brockville Concert Band in 1974, the BCB inherited a musical tradition (and actual sheet music) from Civic and military bands dating back to the turn of the 20th century.
+Re-organized as the Brockville Concert Band in 1974, the BCB inherited a musical tradition and sheet music from Civic and military bands dating back to the turn of the 20th century.

 The Brockville Museum has accepted a number of Band items into their archives.
 The items can be accessed through the Museum’s online collections database.